wort-schule/wort.schule/README.md

 After installing Docker and `docker-compose`, run `docker-compose up` in this directory to start the application.

 To quickly test the application locally without customizing the `docker-compose.yml`, you may run `docker-compose -f docker-compose.yml.example up` in this directory.

+## Text to speech

+### Requirements

+- Activate Text to Speech API for the Google Cloud Account
+- Generate service credentials and download JSON file
+- Change path to credentials file in `config/tts.yml`

+### Processing

+- Processing happens in the background via `app/jobs/tts_job.rb`.
+- The `good_job` gem handles the job.
+- It's automatically started via cron config in `config/application.rb`.
+- It finds all words, without audio attachment and where `with_tts` is true.
+- The audio is generated via Google Cloud Text to Speech API and attached to the word.
+- There is a dedicated log file for the job in `log/tts.log`.
+- The voice is randomly selected form the list in the config file.